 If you’re placed under arrest, you’re told that you have the right to an attorney; if you cannot afford an attorney, you have the right to a court-appointed attorney.
 It’s important to note that you don’t know how many clients a court-appointed attorney has; however, if you hire your own attorney, the load is likely to be lighter, and you’re likely to get more attention than that of a court-appointed attorney.
 Thus, hiring your own attorney will likely net you better results.

 Can You Represent Yourself?

-You can appeal your conviction if you believe it was unfair.
-The attorneys at The Law Offices of Gilbert Sperling, III, P.C. know all about navigating the criminal appeals process all the way to the Supreme Court and Court of Appeals.
+If you believe your conviction was unfair, you can appeal.
+At Conyers Criminal Defense Attorney Gilbert Sperling, we know how to navigate the criminal appeals process all the way to the top at the Supreme Court and Court of Appeals.

 Hire The Law Offices Of Gilbert Sperling, III, P.C.

 If you or someone you love has been arrested or are facing criminal charges, you’ll want to hire an experienced attorney like Conyers Criminal Defense Attorney Gilbert Sperling to represent you in a court of law.
 With years of experience representing cases in court, Conyers Criminal Defense Attorney Gilbert Sperling has the expertise needed to help you navigate your arrest and the charges.

 Conyers Criminal Defense Attorney Gilbert Sperling offers a free consultation of your case.
 Give us a call at [Phone] to get started on your case today.
 The sooner you call, the sooner we can get to work on your case and represent you so that you get the justice that you deserve.

 We’re ready and waiting to hear from you.
 Our attorneys will fight for you and your rights.
 We’ve been in the business for many years and understand the ins and outs of the court system and all that negotiating your case will entail.
 Contact us today and get your free consultation at [Phone].